A slow reawakening in New Orleans as restrictions are eased

 NEW ORLEANS (AP) — New Orleans is stirring to life as the country heads into the Memorial Day holiday weekend with restaurants and businesses slowly opening their doors for the first time in more than two months of coronavirus-related shutdowns.

 In the French Quarter, many bars and other businesses remain boarded up, but a handful of restaurants were offering limited on-premises dining.
-And Cafe du Monde, where tables and tourist were usually inches apart before the pandemic shutdown, is open again, with widely spaced tables and limited capacity.
+And Café du Monde, where tables and tourists were usually inches apart before the pandemic shutdown, is open again, with widely spaced tables and limited capacity.

 How soon visitors will be willing to return to the city in large numbers is anybody’s guess.